-- It's free - Information from employers, banks and government agencies is pre-filled, saving you time and effort - It's available 24/7 so you can lodge at your convenience - Get your refund faster in 12 business days or less.
+- Information from employers, banks and government agencies is pre-filled, saving you time and effort. - It's available 24/7 so you can lodge at your convenience. - Get your refund faster generally within 2 weeks.

 For more information about our lodgment options, go to ato.gov.au/lodgeonline